nammayatri/nammayatri/NammaTagConcept.md

   query = "select driverId, totalRides, totalDistance, totalDuration from users where createdAt > now - 1hr group by driverId;", queryResult = [("totalRides", "Int"), ("totalDistance", "Int"), ("totalDuration", "Int")] }]
+First field of query should always be the driverId
 ```
 2. Loop through each data point, for each tag, apply rule and update user_tag_mapping table, along with domain table of application
 3. Delete all expired user_tag_mapping entries and also delete from domain tables of application (make sure to delete from domain table before deleting from user_tag_mapping)